Sanderson Bradfield & Beyond

 George Sanderson (b1797) Bolsterstone, father of Joel, married Martha Ibbotson (b.1802 -1847) in 1819.
 Died Bradfield 1850, Cutler.
 Thomas Sanderson father of Eliza (b1800) married Mary Ann Siddons (b1802) in 1822.
 Died and buried Bradfield 1869.
 Woodman.

 Joseph Sanderson father of George, born Bradfield 1758, married Sarah Helliwell (c1777) in 1797, died and buried Bradfield and Jonathan Sanderson father of Thomas, born Bradfield 1754, married Elizabeth Barnes 1778, died and buried Bradfield 1836.
-Both Cutlers.
+Brothers and both Cutlers.

 Jonathan Sanderson probably born 1720, Stannington, married Mary Bramall (1731) in 1750, died Bradfield 1759.
 Cutler.
 Father to both Jonathan 1754, and Joseph 1758.